Available Now

 2. Book During Standard Hours

 If it's not an emergency, wait until standard hours (Mon-Fri, 7am-5pm) to avoid after-hours surcharges.
+Schedule it in advance and you'll pay less.

 3. Be Clear About the Problem